Forecast issued at 4:15 pm EST on Wednesday 26 April 2017.

 Forecast for the rest of Wednesday

-Areas of morning frost in the east, then a partly cloudy day.
-Winds southwesterly 15 to 20 km/h.
-Overnight temperatures falling to between 1 and 4 with daytime temperatures reaching between 11 and 16.
+Areas of morning frost in the south.
+Patchy morning fog.
+Mostly sunny afternoon.
+Light winds.
+Overnight temperatures falling to between 1 and 4 with daytime temperatures reaching between 14 and 19.

 The next routine forecast will be issued at 5:40 am EST Thursday.